X-ray spec: Under the skin of Alan Jones' title-winning Williams FW07

 Frank Dernie, now back in the Williams fold, first joined the team in January 1979.
 His position was officially head of R&D, but, as he points out, “We didn’t really have job titles in those days.
 There were only three engineers at Williams then: Patrick [Head], Neil Oatley, who was just out of college, and myself.
 So I did lots of design, too.
 Some initial aerodynamics had been done by Neil at Imperial College, but I took that side of things over when I joined, and did all the aero work at Williams until I left in 1988.

 “We had about six weeks a year development time at the Imperial College wind tunnel,” he recalls, “working at quarter-scale.
 I don’t believe there was another moving-ground tunnel in the world at that time.
 The revelatory moment there came when it became clear that if you did not have a working skirt you did not have a ground-effect car.
 Initially, for various reasons, the car had to be tested without it touching the belt, so there was a skirt gap.
 The car was massively sensitive to this.
 You could tell whether the upstairs lecture hall was full or empty because one of the balance supports went upwards; the movement of the floor as students shifted about had a significant impact on the downforce.”

-Frank talks in depth about the FW07 over the page.
+Frank talks in depth about the FW07 below.
 The emphasis is firmly on the car’s aerodynamic development and performance, but no apology need be made for that.
-Ground effect was, after all, what Germans call the zeitgeist — the spirit of the age — in Formula One of the late 1970s and early 80s.
+Ground effect was, after all, what Germans call the zeitgeist — the spirit of the age — in Formula 1 of the late 1970s and early 80s.